whiteducksoftware/azure-arm-action/README.md

     (See [examples/Advanced.md](examples/Advanced.md))

 * `overrideParameters`
-    Specify the path to the Azure Resource Manager override parameters file or pass them as Key-Value Pairs.
+    Specify the path to the Azure Resource Manager override parameters file or pass them as space delimited Key-Value Pairs.
     (See [examples/Advanced.md](examples/Advanced.md))

 ## Outputs